rorydavidtanner/portfolio/README.md

 # portfolio

-This is an updated professional portfolio for myself
+This App is a professional portfolio

 # Deployed App Link